 Emergency repairs.
 From time to time portions of the system can fail causing a leak that if not fixed immediately could result in the loss of service to the entire system.
 This may require part of the system to be shut down.

 Loss of supply.
 The system may simply be out of water.
-The pumping system at the lake may fail due to breakdowns or more likely an extended power failure.
-During power outages, conserving water will extend the time before the water runs out.
+An issue may have developed with the CRD system affecting the supply of water to our district.
+During power outages, when the pumps are off, conserving water will extend the time before the water runs out.

 Use of fire hydrants.
 Fire fighting use may reduce pressure and flow, even to the point of loss of service at the high points in the system.
 Flushing also affects pressure and flow.
 This is usually done at night to limit the impact on customers.